ccarabine/memory-game/README.md

 ## &#x2611; New game modal
-On load, the new game modal pop up will be displayed with Paw Patrol logo  and two clickable buttons .
+On load, the 'new game' modal pop-up will be displayed with Paw Patrol logo  and two clickable buttons .
--	1. “Play New Game” button  - when the user clicks the button, the user will be able to begin the memory game.
+-	1. 'Play New Game' button  - when the user clicks the button, the user will be able to begin the memory game.
 All moves, matched card counters will be set to zero.
--	2. “Rules” button– when the user clicks the button, the rules modal pop up will appear, which will allow the user to read the rules of the game.
+-	2. 'Rules' button– when the user clicks the button, the 'rules' modal pop-up will appear, which will allow the user to read the rules of the game.

 ![ New game](assets/images/uxd/testing/newgame.PNG)

 ## &#x2611;  Rules modal
-The rules modal  is accessed from the new game modal once the user clicks on the “rules” button.
-The user can read the rules of the game and click close [x] to bring them back to the new game modal.
+The 'rules' modal is accessed from the 'new game' modal once the user clicks on the 'rules' button.
+The user can read the rules of the game and click close [x] to bring them back to the 'new game' modal.

 ![ Rules modal](assets/images/uxd/testing/rules.PNG)

 ## &#x2611; The game

-Once the user initiates the game by clicking “Play New Game” from the new game modal, the user will be presented with the memory game.
+Once the user initiates the game by clicking 'Play New Game' from the 'new game' modal, the user will be presented with the memory game.
 3 rows of 4 cards ,totalling 12 cards to choose from which will have a ‘back card’ image displayed on each of the cards as default.

 The user can click only on 2 cards at a time.